Garam Masala (2005 film): Soundtrack

-The music is composed by Pritam while the lyrics are penned by Sameer and Mayur Puri.
-All the remix songs are mixed by DJ Suketu.Background Score by D. Imman.
+The music is composed by Pritam while the lyrics were written by Sameer and Mayur Puri.
+All the remixes were mixed by DJ Suketu.
+D. Imman composed by the background score.

 Track listing

 Release

-The film was theatrically released on the occasion of Diwali, 2 November 2005.
+The film was theatrically released on 2 November 2005 coinciding with Diwali.

 Reception

 Box office

 Made on a budget of ₹170 million, the film grossed ₹546.5 million in its theatrical run.